nuejs/nue/packages/nuestate/README.md

-# Hyperstate
+# Nuestate

 ## Introduction

-Hyperstate is a minimal state management library designed to work with Hyper.
+Nuestate is a minimal state management library designed to work with Nue's standard first approach.
 It handles URL synchronization, browser storage, and reactive updates in just a few kilobytes.
 State changes automatically update the URL and trigger component re-renders.

 The library provides a simple `state` proxy object that lets you read and write application state directly.
 Changes are automatically persisted to session storage, local storage, or kept in memory based on your configuration.

 ## Rationale

 Most state management solutions are either too complex or don't handle URL synchronization well.
-Hyperstate fills this gap by:
+Nuestate fills this gap by:

 **URL-first approach** - Your application state lives in the URL by default.
 This makes features like bookmarking, sharing, and browser navigation work naturally without extra code.